dejisnow/Car-race-game/README.md

 # Car-race-game
-A simple car race game
+A simple car race game that allows  a user compete with a computer.
+User can play as many rounds as possible.